Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

 Weight: N/A

 When it comes to comfort and useful features, the West Path Surf Poncho is hard to beat.
-It has an extra-long length for full coverage regardless of height, a large kangaroo pocket, zippered chest pocket for stashing valuables, a cozy lined hood, and 100 percent cotton towel fabric.
-As if that wasn’t enough, each poncho purchased saves the lives of 10 baby sea turtles through the SEETurtles foundation, and is ethically produced from start to finish.
-CHECK PRICE ON AMAZON
+It has an extra-long length for full coverage regardless of height, a large kangaroo pocket, a zippered chest pocket for stashing valuables, a cozy lined hood, and 100% cotton towel fabric.

-dryrobe Advance ($215)
+dryrobe Advance ($195)

-Pros: Incredibly warm, fleece lined pockets, waterproof
+Pros: Incredibly warm, fleece-lined pockets, waterproof

 Cons: Not super absorbent, pricey

-Material: Recyled nylon/polyester
+Material: Recycled nylon/polyester

 On the outside, a waterproof and windproof outer shell does an awesome job of eliminating windchill on even the breeziest of dawn patrols.
 For changing purposes, we do wish there was an easier way to close the front of the robe that didn’t involve putting two pieces of a zipper together (notoriously difficult with frozen hands), but if that really bothers you, just take it off and put it on over your head like any “normal” surf poncho.